ProleREI/Education/README.md

-# REI - Education
+# ProleREI - Education
-Welcome to Research, Education, Intelligence(REI)!
+Welcome to Proletariat Research, Education, Intelligence(REI)!

-REI Research is a Centralized, Open-Source Research Knowledge Base available for everyone to use and reference, with no restrictions.
+ProleREI Research is a Centralized, Open-Source Research Knowledge Base available for everyone to use and reference, with no restrictions.

 For more information, see [LICENSE.md](LICENSE.md)